emmettturtle/cookbook/README.md

 ## Overview
 This project is a social media platform centered around sharing food you have cooked.
 In this initial iteration of Cookbook there is full RESTful architecture and ability to CRUD data as a user.
 Users login with Google's OAuth and their avatar and username is displayed appropriately throughout the app.
 I stress that this is only the first iteration of this application.
 In future iterations I plan to greatly increase mobile functionality and maybe even make it an app.
 I will utilize technologies that I have not learned yet like REACT and AWS databases- which has held me from implementing a pretty key functionality: the ability for users to upload images.
 So I decided I would practice implementing an API and use the Open AI API to generate images of food based off the users description.
 This is definitely a cool and entertaining feature, but generally the food looks at best a little weird and at worst nauseating.
 So for now the image generation is a fun little feature but definitely not one that will be sticking around.

+#### Technologies Used
+> This project used node.js, mongoDB, express, ejs, and css technologies.
+>
+> APIs used: Google OAuth and Open AI Dall-E image generation

 ## App Walkthrough
 Below are screenshots of CookBook, walking through some of the features.